Work of William Burges at Cardiff Castle: Beauchamp Tower

-The Beauchamp, or Octagon, Tower was constructed from 1876–1881.
+The Beauchamp, or Octagon, Tower was constructed from 1876 to 1881.
 Its origin is medieval, of lias limestone, which Burges restored.
 The flèche which crowns the tower is of timber, covered in lead.
 An octagonal staircase leads to an oratory, commemorating Bute's father.
 The sculpture is by Fucigna.
 A marble bust records "On this spot John Marquess of Bute fell asleep and woke in eternity 1848".
 The oratory is located in a turret to the south side of the tower.
 In the main tower is the Chaucer Room, designed as a sitting room for Lady Bute.
 A double-height room, decorated with scenes from The Canterbury Tales, Newman suggests Burges used a library at the Castel Sant'Angelo in Rome as a source, which he had visited in 1877.
 Its elaborately carved ceiling is cited by Mark Girouard as "a superb ... example of Burges's genius in the construction of roofs."
 Lady Bute involved herself closely in the designs for the room, William Frame writing to one of the stained glass manufacturers; "the whole must be most carefully done as it is Lady Bute's Room.
 I think the best way will be to execute a panel; as Lord and Lady Bute will be here in Sept(ember) they will be able to see at once if they like it or not".
 The inspiration for the flèche comes from Amiens Cathedral, and recalls details from the Très Riches Heures du Duc de Berry.

 Bute Tower

 The foundation stone of the Bute tower was laid on 24 April 1873.
 Its origin is again Holland's work, extended upwards by Burges.
 It includes the family's private apartments and culminates in the roof garden, with a sculpture of the Madonna by Ceccardo Fucigna.
 The drawing room is plain, and decorated in a simple classical style.
 Reputedly, Bute insisted on the walls being undecorated as it was the only room in the castle in which he could hang his collection of family portraits.
 The dining room, in contrast, has a full Burgesian decorative scheme, illustrating the life of Abraham.
 The design was another re-using of an earlier, rejected, work; in this case for Trinity College in the United States.
 The decoration of this room was carried out by Charles Campbell, of Campbell, Smith & Co., a company formed largely as a result of Burges's encouragement.
 Lord Bute's bedroom contains extensive religious iconography, a mirrored ceiling and an en-suite bathroom.
 The windows of the bathroom are glazed with transparent alabaster.
 The Marquess's name, John, is repeated in Greek, ΙΩΑИΣ, along the ceiling beams.
 Lady Bute's bedroom is to a simpler design.
 The roof garden, at the top of the tower, draws inspiration from "southern Italy, not South Wales".
 A sunken courtyard, it contains a sculpture of the Madonna and child by Ceccardo Fucigna.
-The murals depict Hebraic scenes; the Marquess was learning Hebrew at the time of the garden's construction in the mid 1870s.
+The murals depict Hebraic scenes; the Marquess was learning Hebrew at the time of the garden's construction in the mid-1870s.